resotto/gochk/README.md

 - **Preferably, it is when the codebase is as small as possible.**
   - In this phase, you can use Gochk with `-e=true` which means Gochk fails with exit code `1` when violations occur.
 So you can detect violations thoroughly and keep codes clean.
 - **If codebase is big, Gochk can be applied to it with `-e=false`.**
   - Which means Gochk will complete its process even when violations occur.
-Thus you can just check whether it violates Dependency Rule or not and refactor it to keep less violations.
+Thus you can just check whether it violates Dependency Rule or not and refactor it to have less violations.

-Who are the main users of Gochk?
+Who is the main user of Gochk?

 - Go Developer